VerifyVault/VerifyVault/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-- OS Version
+- OS Version:

-- A brief description of the bug, provide necessary proof
+- A brief description of the bug, provide necessary proof:

-- If you find an error in the backend, send the error
+- If you find an error in the backend, send the error:

-- What may be causing the problem, if your unsure then reiterate that
+- What may be causing the problem, if your unsure then reiterate that:

-- If you have a fix ready, feel free to share
+- If you have a fix ready, feel free to share:
-- Do not open a report if the issue has already been reported, if you would like to add onto it please reply to the original ticket

 **Additional context**